20 Sep Diabetes and Your Feet

 - See a foot expert at least once a year.
 You should be eligible for the Medicare EPC program if you have a long term condition such as diabetes.
 Ask your GP for more information.

 - Keep your feet clean and free from infection.

 - Wear shoes that fit well and don't squeeze or rub.
 Ill-fitting shoes can cause corns and calluses, ulcers and nail problems.

 - Never walk barefoot, especially in the garden or on the beach on holidays to avoid cuts and try to avoid sitting with your legs crossed so you don't constrict your blood circulation.

 - Get corns or hard skin treated by a foot expert.

 If you have diabetes, it's important to try to stop smoking.
 Smoking impairs the blood circulation, particularly in people with diabetes.
 It can seriously worsen foot and leg problems.

-When to see a foot specialist
+When to see a foot expert